-This tutorial walks through the use of Engine to monitor your stream and configure alerts
+This tutorial walks through the use of Console to monitor your stream and configure alerts.

-Once the account is setup by our deployments team, you will first select Publishers tab from the dashboard menu on the left side of the screen.
+Once the account is set up by our deployments team, you will first select the Publishers tab from the dashboard menu on the left side of the screen.

 Next, you'll want to select the resources that you would like to be monitored.
 Click on the Monitoring tab and then the Select resources button.